You're tuned to the most listened to radio talk show in America.

 At one audio tape meeting, Congressman William Jefferson, Democrat Louisiana, chuckles about writing in code to keep secret what the government contends was his corrupt role in getting his children a cut of a communications company's deal for work in Africa.

-Congressman William Jefferson, Democrat Louisiana, began laughing and said, all these damn notes we're writing to each other as if we're talking as if the FBI is watching.
+As Congressman William Jefferson, Democrat Louisiana, and the informant passed notes about what percentage the lawmaker's family might get, Congressman William Jefferson, Democrat Louisiana, began laughing and said, all these damn notes we're writing to each other as if we're talking as if the FBI is watching.

-This, according to the affidavit.
+This according to the affidavit.

-Jefferson, who represents New Orleans, has not been charged, and he denies any wrongdoing, and he's not going to plead guilty to something he didn't do.
+Jefferson, who represents New Orleans, has not been charged and he denies any wrongdoing.

-And the facts of this, he says, have been terribly, terribly misreported and uh are out of context.
+And the facts of this, he says, have been terribly, terribly misreported and are out of context.

-The plan was for Congressman William Jefferson, Democrat, Louisiana, to use the cash to bribe a high-ranking Nigerian official.
+The plan was for Congressman William Jefferson, Democrat Louisiana, to use the cash to bribe a high-ranking Nigerian official.

 The name is blacked out in the court document to ensure the success of a business deal in that country.

-All but $10,000 was recovered on August 3rd when the FBI searched the home of Congressman William Jefferson, Democrat Louisiana, in Washington.
+All but $10,000 was recovered on August 3rd when the FBI searched the home of Congressman William Jefferson, Democrat Louisiana in Washington.

 They searched his Washington home.